Effective: January 4, 2024

 Service Providers – We may share any category of personal information with our service providers as needed to operate our services, including with our virtual computing, web services, and storage service providers

-Customers and Partners – At your direction, we share your personal information with our customers and partners, including employers, academic career services, recruiters, and managed services providers to connect you with employment opportunities
+Customers and Partners – We share your personal information, as directed by you (or an agent acting on your behalf), with our customers and partners, including employers, academic career services, recruiters, and managed services providers, to connect you with employment opportunities

 Business Services – We may share any category of personal information with our business services providers in the operation of our business, including security vendors, developers, auditors, analytics service providers, and professional advisors